 From incarceration to immigration, get involved with social justice issues at Columbia.
 Sign up for our newsletter, attend an event, or volunteer as part of your Just Societies Commitment at Columbia.

 Want updates on how Columbia students, faculty, and alumni are building a more just world?
 Use the form below to sign up for our newsletter Just Societies Highlights.
+Or check out our past issues.

-Join Columbia justice events.
+Join Columbia justice events or watch past ones.

 Watch Just Societies Facebook LIVE